KARTIK01/LearingNodeJs/README.md

 ## STEPS

-get config.developemnt.json file from requesting and paste that in `src/server/config/env`
+get config.developemnt.json file from owner of the project and paste that in `src/server/config/env`

 `$ cd {{project}}`